s3643640/fraud_detector/README.md

 # 🚀 Fraud Detection API (FastAPI + Scikit-learn + MLflow + Docker)

-This repository contains a **machine learning application** that detects potentially fraudulent transactions.
+This repository contains a **machine learning application** that detects potentially fraudulent transactions with endpoints accessed via an inference server.
 It uses **FastAPI** to serve predictions, **scikit-learn** for modeling, **MLflow** for experiment tracking, and **Docker** for containerization.